MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics365-templates.md

 ## Partner

-The partner site template allows every organization with resellers, distributors, suppliers, or partners to have real-time access to every stage of shared activities.
+The partner site template allows organizations with resellers, distributors, suppliers, or partners to have real-time access to every stage of shared activities.

 >[!NOTE]
 >Field Service and Project Operations packages must be installed in your Dynamics 365 environment to enable respective options.
 For more information, see [Integrate Project Service Automation](/dynamics365/portals/integrate-project-service-automation) and [Integrate Field Service](/dynamics365/portals/integrate-field-service).